WWE The Bash: Aftermath

 On the episode of Raw following The Bash, it was announced that the general manager position for the Raw brand would be eradicated and replaced with a new weekly special guest host role.
 Batista was then announced as the first person to be special guest host.
 In his position, Batista announced the WWE Championship would be defended at the July event, Night of Champions; the competitor who would face Orton would be determined by the winner of the tournament that commenced that night.
-The semi-finals saw Triple H defeat Montel Vontavious Porter (MVP) and John Cena defeat The Miz to advance to the finals of the tournament to be held on the July 6 edition of Raw.
+The semi-finals saw Triple H defeat Montel Vontavious Porter (MVP) and John Cena defeat The Miz to advance to the finals of the tournament to be held on the July 6 episode of Raw.

 Following his match, on the July 2 episode of Superstars, CM Punk revealed he suffered a storyline eye injury at The Bash; after a match with Edge that caused him to forfeit due to extra damage inflicted in the match.
 Punk claimed the reason he struck the referee was because he was unable to see who his target was.
 Hardy continued after Punk, leading to the announcement the two would meet at Night of Champions for the title.

 The Bash was the only event in The Great American Bash chronology to be titled as The Bash, and it was also the final to be held on PPV.
 In 2010, the event was replaced on PPV by Fatal 4-Way, then in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
 The event, which reverted to being called The Great American Bash, returned in July 2012 as a special episode of SmackDown.
-It was again revived in 2020 for the NXT brand and has since been held as special episodes of NXT.
+It was again revived in 2020 for the developmental brand NXT brand and has since been held as an annual event for NXT.